 3.5.
 Persons having access to the register of beneficial owners

-A company’s PSC register should contain the information listed in paragraph 2.4 of for each PSC of the company.
+A company’s PSC register should contain the information listed in paragraph 3.4 above, for each PSC of the company.
 However, that may not always be possible.
-Where for some reason the PSC information cannot be provided other statements will need to be made instead, explaining why the PSC information is not available.
+Where, for some reason, the PSC information cannot be provided, other statements will need to be made instead, explaining why the PSC information is not available.
 The PSC register can never be blank and such information must be provided to Companies House.

 As the PSC register is one of the company’s statutory registers, each UK company must keep it at its registered office (or alternative inspection location).
 Anyone with a proper purpose may have access to the PSC register without charge or have a copy of it for which companies may charge GBP12.